Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Biweekly Contacts for Myopia

-Biweekly contacts are reusable lenses replaced according to the one- or two-week schedule prescribed for the exact product.
+Two-week contact lenses are reusable products replaced according to the schedule prescribed for the exact lens.
 ACUVUE OASYS and ACUVUE 2 are examples of reusable options that may correct standard myopia when your prescription matches.
 These lenses need cleaning, disinfection, fresh solution, and proper storage after each day of wear.

 Monthly Contacts for Myopia

-Monthly contacts are reusable lenses replaced on the monthly schedule approved by your eye doctor.
+Monthly contact lenses are reusable products replaced on the monthly schedule approved by your eye doctor.
 Options may include Biofinity, Biofinity XR, Biofinity Energys, TOTAL30, AIR OPTIX plus HydraGlyde, Bausch + Lomb ULTRA, ACUVUE VITA, and Proclear Compatibles.
 Monthly lenses may suit regular wearers who can consistently follow the required cleaning, storage, and replacement routine.

 Contacts for High Myopia Prescriptions